-Beginning at Hanna-Barbera Productions in Sydney, Australia, where I learnt how to animate the old way on shows like Scooby-Doo and Popeye.
-I look back on that time as my apprenticeship.
+Beginning at Hanna-Barbera Productions in Sydney, Australia, I learnt how to animate the traditional way on shows like Scooby-Doo and Popeye.
+I’d wonder what happened to old animators.
+That time was my apprenticeship.

 In 1990 I moved to London to work on an animated feature directed by Richard Williams (legendary, 2 Oscars, huge ego).
 The film was an infamous fiasco, there’s even a documentary about it (The Persistence of Vision) which I’m in.
 Check it out, it’s quite a story.

 I joined Cambridge Animation Systems in ’92, as part of a team developing Animo, software for animation production.
 We produced proof-of-concept work for Dreamworks, Warner Bros. and Disney, who all used the product .
 This got me into computers.
 I even gave a demo to Steve Jobs once.
 He was clearly unimpressed.

 The thing was, I preferred making animation to making animation tools.
 I went freelance in ’96, got myself the url pencilandpepper.com, and started pulling in jobs.
 One of the bigger ones was Animation Director on The New Adventures of Captain Pugwash, produced for Hit Entertainment.
 We won the Indies Animation Award for best TV series in 1999.

 By the millennium business was rapidly changing – animation was used in all kinds of media.
 With digital skills I found I was creating content for websites, flash games, motion graphics, user interfaces, mobile phones and corporate videos.
 Have a look at the clients page to see who for.